TheShiShiLion/BackdoorsAndBreaches/README.md

 ## License
 This project is developed under MIT License.
 The only additional request from the developer is to continue to include the donation options for St. Michaels House Grosvenor School.

+## Dependencies
+Developed and tested on Windows 10.
+Requires PowerShell 5.0 or above.
+Optional remote file transfer functionality is dependent upon WinSCP API library.
+Instructions for remote file transfer can be found at the bottom of this file and in the FileXfer.example.config in the package.

 # Quick Start Guide from direct GitHub download